EllaSvete/reading-notes/Read-04-Notes.md

 - The body is every piece of content displayed within browser window
 - Html is a bunch of boxes
 - Difference between id and class = one make it a id // more than one make it a class
-- Only have 1 id
+- Only have 1 id - esepcially so javascript knows what to looks for

 ### Semantic elements in HTML